 Our subgroup focuses on exploring the exotic electronic and spin properties of magneto-optical materials.
 We are particularly interested in understanding, controlling and manipulating electrons and their spins in quantum materials with strong spin-orbit coupling on the ultra-short timescales under non-equilibrium conditions.
 A variety of different materials, ranging from low-dimensional materials like spin-textured 2D materials, 2D transition metal dichalcogenides to excotic quantum materials like spin liquid candidates, skyrmion and chiral magnetic materials and Weyl semimetals are examined.
-For our experiments, we use state-of-the-art time-resolved optical (broadband) and magneto-optical spectroscopy techniques.
-In addition, we mainly use time-resolved Raman spectroscopy and transient grating (and spin grating) spectroscopy, also other advanced ultrafast spectroscopy techniques available in our parent group (OCMS group, Prof Paul van Loosdrecht).
+For our experiments, we mainly use state-of-the-art time-resolved optical (broadband) and magneto-optical spectroscopy techniques, time-resolved Raman spectroscopy and transient grating (and spin grating) spectroscopy, also other advanced ultrafast spectroscopy techniques available in our parent group (OCMS group, Prof Paul van Loosdrecht).

 Dr. Hamoon Hedayat